Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Experiments

 \textbf{Cityscapes}~\cite{cordts2016cityscapes} is a dataset focused on autonomous driving, which consists of 2,975 images in the training set and 500 images in the validation set.
 The images have a fixed spatial resolution of 2048 $\times$ 1024 pixels.
-Following common practice, we trained the model on the unlabelled training set and report our results on the validation set.\\ \textbf{GTAV}~\cite{stephan2016gtav} is a synthetic dataset including 24,966 photo-realistic images rendered by the gaming engine Grand Theft Auto V (GTAV).
+Following common practice, we trained the model on the unlabeled training set and report our results on the validation set.\\ \textbf{GTAV}~\cite{stephan2016gtav} is a synthetic dataset including 24,966 photo-realistic images rendered by the gaming engine Grand Theft Auto V (GTAV).
 The semantic categories are compatible between the two datasets.
-We used all the 19 official training classes in our experiments.\\ \textbf{SYNTHIA}~\cite{ros2016synthia} is another synthetic dataset composed of 9,400 annotated synthetic images with the resolution of 1280 $\times$ 960.
-Like GTAV, it has semantically compatible annotations with Cityscapes.
-Following the prior works~\cite{CrossCity,CDA,ROAD}, we use the SYNTHIA-RAND-CITYSCAPES subset~\cite{ros2016synthia} as our training set.
+We used all the 19 official training classes in our experiments.\\ \textbf{SYNTHIA}~\cite{ros2016synthia} is a synthetic dataset composed of 9,400 annotated images with the resolution of 1280 $\times$ 960.
+It also has semantically compatible annotations with Cityscapes.
+Following prior works~\cite{CrossCity,CDA,ROAD}, we use the SYNTHIA-RAND-CITYSCAPES subset~\cite{ros2016synthia} as our training set.